apache/spark/docs/running-on-yarn.md

 To launch a Spark application in `yarn-client` mode, do the same, but replace `yarn-cluster` with `yarn-client`.
 To run spark-shell:

     $ ./bin/spark-shell --master yarn-client

+The alternative to launching a Spark application on YARN is to explicitly set the deployment mode for the YARN master

+For example:

+    $ ./bin/spark-submit --class org.apache.spark.examples.SparkPi \
+        --master yarn \
+        --deploy-mode client or cluster
+        --num-executors 3 \
+        --driver-memory 4g \
+        --executor-memory 2g \
+        --executor-cores 1 \
+        --queue thequeue \
+        lib/spark-examples*.jar \

+`--deploy-mode` can be either client or cluster.

 ## Adding Other JARs